JamesTheHacker/passman/README.md

 ## A Word From The Author ...

 As I write this the UK Government are battling to ban encryption.
 Apparently to help fight terrorism and keep us safe.
-In 2017 our security and privacy is at risk.
+In 2017 our security and privacy are at risk.
 I urge everyone to exercise their right to privacy.
 Even if it's against the will of higher powers.
 I'm just your average Joe doing his part to help.
 Keep fighting the good war.

 If you'd like to contact me, add `@thunderkat` on [Wire](https://app.wire.com/).